mgustafsson1/devbox/README.md

-Fore more: Vagrant is [very well documented](http://docs.vagrantup.com/v2/)
+For more: Vagrant is [very well documented](http://docs.vagrantup.com/v2/)

+Please fork, improve, extend, make pull request, wrap it as a gift.
+Use the GitHub Issues!